Ten More Tales of Grand Illusion

-Ten More Tales of Grand Illusion is the third album by British metal band Balance of Power.
+Ten More Tales of Grand Illusion is the third album by English heavy metal band Balance of Power.
 It was released in 1999.

 Production and recording

 The album was produced by drummer Lionel Hicks.
 It was recorded at POD Studios and Summit Studios, both in London, England.
 Lance King and Hicks were in charge of mixing at Oarfin Studios in Minneapolis, US.

 Art design was done by Duffelcoat Creative.

 Track listing

 All tracks written by Tony Ritchie and Pete Southern, except where noted.